Does the 3×3 Rule Work? What Science and Experts Say

 Small Steps Really Can Go a Long Way

 The point is that health experts are right.
 The 3×3 rule works because they have a name for that, a “micro-habit.”
 It’s not a panacea, but it’s a start.
 Choose three tiny things people can do today.
 Repeat tomorrow.
-This is simple and can generate some effects over time.
-Also, it’s far less of a hassle and much more pleasant than taking care of oneself might otherwise be.
+This method is simple and can generate some effects over time.
+Also, it’s far less of a hassle and much more pleasant than taking care of oneself might otherwise be, confirming that the 3×3 rule works for everyday consistency.

 Duchess Smith